 - Volunteer tutors dedicate one morning a week (Monday, Tuesday, or Thursday) for approximately one to two hours at Green Bay Early Childhood Center in North Chicago, IL.
 During this time, volunteer tutors will work one-to-one, within the classroom (on the classroom carpet or at a small classroom table).

 Kindergarten Students (Afternoon)

 Our afternoon programs take place Tuesday through Thursday from approximately 11:30 to 2:30 at Alexander Elementary and Forrestal Elementary Schools in North Chicago.
-During this time, volunteers work with three to four kindergarten students, one-to-one for 20 minutes each.
+During this time, volunteers work one-to-one with three to four kindergarten students for 20 minutes each.

 First and Second Grade Students (Morning)

 - Our morning programs take place at approximately 8:15 – 11:30 (depending on the tutoring site).
 Morning programs are offered Monday through Friday at Alexander Elementary and Forrestal Elementary Schools in North Chicago and Tuesday through Thursday at Beulah Park Elementary School in Zion.

 - During this time, volunteers tutor three students, one-to-one for thirty-five minutes each.

 - During the thirty-five minute tutoring sessions, each child reads four leveled books, writes a sentence, and completes some discrete word or letter work.

 - The child takes a book home each night to read to a parent, and the tutor writes a brief, daily note to the parent.